 The armor of the True Dreamer was created by Joan out of a portion of the loom containing the fate of all Dreamers.
-The reason for this was because the looms are heavily fortified and can withstand most anything as their place of origin, Providence, sits many levels above the whole of the multiverse and The Reverie, where the Dream Daemon was born.
-The dress was improved upon greatly by Victorian Era, Swedish True Dreamer, Ebba Besder (pronounced b-eh-der), although previous True Dreamers before her contributed certain abilities to it.
+The reason for this was because the looms are heavily fortified and can withstand most anything as their place of origin, Providence, sits many levels above the whole of the multiverse and The Reverie, where the Dream Daemon lives.
+The armor was improved upon greatly by Victorian Era, Swedish True Dreamer, Ebba Besder (pronounced b-eh-der), although previous True Dreamers before her contributed certain abilities to it.
 Like the birthmark and True Chronicles, the armor is unyielding and impervious to most any harm.
 While Joan first made the armor for herself as a means of protection, it was later True Dreamers that decided to give the armor to future True Dreamers upon birth and have it grow with the child.

 Ebba has done this for True Dreamers that exist within the Chronicles as well, and have even given them a sort of say over the dress, as they can change it into anything from inside the book (such as turning it into a suit of armor to protect Maya from attacks from above) or turning it into a simple sundress for a young True Dreamer.
 Former True Dreamers typically wear the dress as a cloak.
 The dress has also been outfitted with a sort of “spidey sense”, coming to the surface overtop any pre-existing clothing when danger is present.
 This has alerted Maya to a variety of attacks over the years and has proven to be one of the most useful contributions to the dress ever.